 I’ll give you an example…

-Early on in my speaking career, when finances were very tight, my business manager, Robert, informed me that I had been offered a deal from a very famous beer company to put a sign behind me when I was performing on college campuses.
+Early on in my speaking career, when finances were very tight, I had been offered a deal from a very famous beer company to put a sign behind me when I was performing on college campuses.

 If something isn’t as clear-cut from the beginning and you do need to deliberate, consider the following questions to determine if it’s aligned with your mission statement: